chef-boneyard/chef-rfc/new/deprecations-in-resources.md

 # Deprecation Warnings Within Custom Resources

 In Chef 12 we introduced deprecation warnings within the chef-client.
-This allowed us to start communicating future breaking changes to users.
+This allowed us to communicate future breaking changes to users.
 The warnings and integration within Test Kitchen have become a powerful tool allowing users to future proof their cookbooks and ease chef-client migration projects.

 This proposal extends the deprecation functionality to custom resources allowing authors to warn consumers of future breaking changes to their resources.